Aliases for CDK9 Gene

 GeneCards Summary for CDK9 Gene

 CDK9 (Cyclin Dependent Kinase 9) is a Protein Coding gene.
-Diseases associated with CDK9 include Hiv-1.
-Among its related pathways are Transcriptional activity of SMAD2/SMAD3-SMAD4 heterotrimer and RNA Polymerase II Transcription Initiation And Promoter Clearance.
+Diseases associated with CDK9 include Central Nervous System Vasculitis and Chronic Laryngitis.
+Among its related pathways are HIV Life Cycle and Transcriptional activity of SMAD2/SMAD3-SMAD4 heterotrimer.
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is CDK13.

 UniProtKB/Swiss-Prot for CDK9 Gene